 Life on a forge world

-Forge worlds are a vital part of the Imperium; they are the great factories without which its armies would falter and cease to exist.
-Because they provide the bulk of its armaments and munitions, forge worlds utilise technology unseen elsewhere in the Imperium.
+Forge worlds are a vital part of the Imperium; they are the great factories without which its armies would falter and cities cease to exist.
+Because they provide the bulk of its technology, armaments and munitions, forge worlds utilize technology unseen elsewhere in the Imperium.

 Around them might be tracked cities that continually move lest their toxic clouds dissolve the walls, or orbital elevators reaching from the surface into the depths of space like skeletal fingers.